Co-curricular Program

 In their final year in Junior School, all Year 5 students elect to be on a particular Vaad (committee), charged with leading and taking ownership over a particular area of school life, including Ruach (school spirit), Yahadut (Jewish life), Tikkun Olam (social Action), Iton (newspaper), Sport, Ichut Sviva (environment) and Media.

 In the Middle and Senior School, each year level elects two students to serve on the Kol Echad (One Voice – Student Action Committee), which provides a forum for raising concerns, sharing ideas and organising social justice and fund-raising projects.
-All Year 10 students participate in Derech, a program in which leadership capacity is developed through explicit training and opportunities to facilitate sessions with younger students.
+Year 10 students participate in Derech, a program in which leadership capacity is developed through explicit training and opportunities to facilitate sessions with younger students.
 Year 11 students have the opportunity to mentor Year 7 students in Amit, our peer leadership program.

 As Year 11 students approach their final year in the school, they may stand for a position on the Hanhagah, the school’s peak student leadership body consisting of elected representatives (Manhigim).
-The Hanhagah meets weekly with the Jewish Experiential Education team and Senior School leaders to discuss initiatives and plan events.
+The Hanhagah meets weekly with the Jewish Experiential Education team and school leaders to discuss initiatives and plan events.
 It plays a central role in driving student engagement in Jewish life activities and building school spirit and culture.
 Members are offered leadership training and mentoring.

 There is also the opportunity to become house captains and contribute to school spirit and sports events through this avenue.